 Because some of the information in these systems is more sensitive, you may be asked to verify your identity again.
 This multi-step verification is an extra layer of security designed to prevent unauthorized access to your personal information.
 To use multi-step verification, you must register one or more of the following devices: a cellphone, tablet or landline.
-You will be automatically prompted to enroll or manage devices for multi-step verification when you try to access a protected page.
-For additional information on multi-step verification and instructions on how to register a device, go to Information Technology Services: http://its.fsu.edu/service-catalog/security/multi-step-verification.
+You will be automatically prompted to enroll or manage devices for multi-step verification and instructions on how to register a device, go to Information Technology Services: http://its.fsu.edu/service-catalog/security/multi-step-verification.